michaelraba/michaelraba.github.io/_pages/about.md

 <figure>
   <img src="/images/rotateN3.gif" alt="Alt text">
   <figcaption>
-  A single crosssection of the rotating pipe for rotation number $N=3.0$
+  A single crosssection of a moderately turbulent flow $Re=11,700$ of the rotating pipe for rotation number $N=3.0$.
+The shear stress of the pipe's wall induces <i>relaminarization</i> which can be useful for flow control in turbomachinary
 </figcaption>
 </figure>